labstreaminglayer/App-MATLABViewer/README.md

 v1.2 - Add multi-stream, fix xaxis, and support for newer Macs

-v1.3 - Add additional low pass filter and the ability to toggle channels on and off
+v1.3 - Add additional low pass filter and the ability to toggle channels on and off; Minor changes to support compilation on Mac.